20 Questions You Should Always Ask Your Doctor

 Depending on your health condition, simple lifestyle changes to your diet, exercise, sleep, and other habits (like cutting out cigarettes) can have a great impact than medication or surgery—and be far safer too.
 Always ask what you can do to participate in being your healthiest self.

-Recommendation: Doctor recommends diet changes?
+The Remedy Rx: Doctor recommends diet changes?
 Lifestyle modifications?
 New exercise regimen?
 Ask for helpful resources so you can set yourself up for success.

 "How will my test results become available—and when?"